waylonli/FINSABER/README.md

 - The csv format of price-only data can be downloaded from [here](https://drive.google.com/file/d/1KfIjn3ydynLduEYa-C5TmYud-ULkbBvM/view?usp=sharing) (253 MB).

-The data is organised as a dictionary with the following structure:
+The aggregated data is organised as a dictionary with the following structure:
 ```python
 {
     datetime.date(2024,1,1): {